 I know they meant welI, but I finally just had to tell my parents, “I love you, but go home.”
 It was actually Charlotte, who convinced them to give me space.
 She made it clear that them sitting around waiting for a change that may or may not happen wasn’t good for anyone, especially me.

 My apartment door shut with a solid thud.

-I definitely let out a breath I didn’t realize I was holding after I shut the door.
+I let out the breath I didn’t realize I was holding as I pressed my back against the apartment door.
 Eloise chuckled from the couch where she was immersed in killing zombies in her game.
-Claire was wrapped in a hand-knit blanket clutching a steaming cup of coffee and a reading device, a Kindle she called it.
+Claire was wrapped in a hand-knit blanket clutching a steaming cup of coffee and a reading device.
+Kindle, she called it.

 “So they’ve finally gone?”
 Claire asked.

 “Yes, they are definitely gone, for now…” I replied.

 “Oh good, so I can pull your porn box out of hiding?”
 Eloise asked without looking up from her game.